 Roosevelt said: “It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood…who at the best knows, in the end, the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly.”

-Show your children how to wear courage as armour in the face of difficulties, how to live in the arena!
+Raise courageous athletes by showing your children how to live in the arena!
 This constant demonstration costs, but it’s a sacrifice worth living; and you’ll start to see your child grow from strength to strength, not shrinking back in fear.